Cadrach/jdr/README.md

             * Waiting for Player X: Player X turn to act
             * Waiting for Player: waiting for any player to act
             * Paused
+        * States can be automated (for example during a combat session)
 * Action
     * Player describe action and rolls required (could be no rolls)
     * DM can add a roll, and/or modifiers to the roll and then declares if it is a success, miss or something else